-CHTM has been in existence since 1978 and currently provides degree programmes in tourism and hospitality studies.
-The present location of the Centre, within one the World's prominent tourism destinations, provides students with an opportunity to obtain wide ranging exposure to industry practices and learning experiences.
+CHTM has been in existence since 1978 and currently provides undergraduate and postgraduate degree programmes in tourism and hospitality studies.
+The present location of the Centre, within a Bahamian environment, one the World's prominent tourism destinations, provides students with an opportunity to obtain wide ranging exposure to industry practices and learning experiences.
 In addition, a gathering of students at CHTM from across the region, who choose to pursue studies in hotel and tourism management, gives this learning environment a real Caribbean focus.